manimegalai2508/AetherAI/README.md

 - **Modern Design:** Utilizes cutting-edge UI/UX principles for an engaging and stylish interface.
 - **Responsive Layout:** Adapts seamlessly to various screen sizes and devices for a consistent experience.
-- **Interactive Elements:** Incorporates dynamic features to enhance user interaction and engagement.
+- **Interactive Elements:** Enhances user interaction and engagement by incorporating dynamic features.
 - **Sleek Animations:** Implements smooth animations and transitions to boost visual appeal.
 - **Parallax Effects:** Adds depth with sophisticated parallax scrolling effects.